ClaraSoenderborg/BScDataVisualisation/README.md

 ### RepoGitLog
 Helper tool to generate data for RepoPie, based on Git log for one or more local repositories.

-Input is a absolute path to one or more repositories, given through the `-repoPath` argument.
+Input is an absolute path to one or more repositories, given through the `-repoPath` argument.
 If providing multiple repositories, separate each path with a comma without spacing.
 Output is CSV-formatted data with the headers: repoPath,date,author,fileName,churn,growth,commit.

 To run RepoGitLog, run the following command